johnae/spook/README.md

    -l <log_level>, --log-level <log_level>
                          Log level either ERR, WARN, INFO or DEBUG -n <notifier>, --notifier <notifier>
-                         Expects a path to a notifier moonscript file (overrides the default of ~/.spook/notifier.moon) -c <config>, --config <config>
+                         Expects a path to a notifier moonscript file -c <config>, --config <config>
                          Expects the path to a Spook config file (eg. Spookfile) - overrides the default of loading a Spookfile from cwd
    -f <file>, --file <file>